 How important is it that your customer service data connects to your social listening, marketing campaigns, and competitive intelligence?

-Does your go-to-market team have the B2B data foundation it needs to fill the pipeline that your service platform supports?
+Does your go-to-market team have the B2B data, buyer signals, and account intelligence it needs to fill the pipeline your service platform serves?

 In short, here's what we recommend: